AdrianaCJB/GoogleCloudPlatform/composer_airflow_quickstart/README.md

 ### 4. Copying the DAG to Cloud Storage

 In Cloud Shell, copy and save **quickstart.py** file on your local virtual machine.
-Also, find DAGs folder (you can check that by going to Composer > Environments), copy value for same and replace it with DAGs_folder_path in following command to upload the file:
+Also, find DAGs folder (you can check that by going to Composer > Environments).
+Replace \*DAGs_folder_path\* to DAGs folder in following command to upload the file:

 `gsutil cp gs://my-bucket/quickstart.py DAGs_folder_path`